 - Get enough sleep to help reset your microbiome and immune system.
 Make sleep a priority this time of year as it will go a long way to help you deal with stress and illness.
 Don’t forget, we’re deep in cold/flu season!

-Cheers to a relaxing holiday season!
+Cheers to a relaxing and enjoying the holidays this season!